Sadiya S. Silvee and Sumit Kumar Banshal:

 - Dhingra, R., Kumar, A., and Kour, M. 2009.
 Knowledge and practices related to menstruation among tribal (Gujjar) adolescent girls.
 Studies on Ethno Medicine, 3(1): 43–48.

 - WaterAid in Nepal 2009a Is Menstrual Hygiene and Management an Issue for Adolescent Girls?
 A Comparative Study of Four Schools in Different Settings of Nepal , Kathmandu : WaterAid in Nepal

 - Delaney, J., Lupton, M. J., & Toth, E., 1988, ‘The Curse: A Cultural History of Menstruation’, University of Illinois Press

 Alam, Mahbub-Ul et al. “Menstrual Hygiene Management among Bangladeshi Adolescent Schoolgirls and Risk Factors Affecting School Absence: Results from a Cross-Sectional Survey.”
 BMJ Open 7.7 (2017), available at http://bmjopen.bmj.com/content/7/7/e015508 [accessed 1 F 2eb 018]

 Water Supply and Sanitation Collaborative Council, WSSCC Report 2013, available at http://wsscc.org/resources-feed/wsscc-annual-report-2013-2/ [accessed 2 Feb 2018]

 Sadiya S. Silvee

-Silvee is a Research Assistant, Death Penalty Research Project (DPRP) at Bangladesh Institute of Law and International affairs (BILIA) and Adjunct Lecturer at Green University of Bangladesh.
-She is also associated with Centre for International Sustainable Development Law (CISDL) as a Legal Researcher.
+Silvee is a Research Assistant, Death Penalty Research Project (DPRP) at Bangladesh Institute of Law and International affairs (BILIA) and Adjunct Lecturer at the Green University of Bangladesh.
+She is also associated with the Centre for International Sustainable Development Law (CISDL) as a Legal Researcher.